I have been involved in several different overlapping educational venues.

 (I'm now the director of it too.)

 I've had a team every year since 2005.
-We try to produce a refereed
+These projects always result

 In 1995-1996 I helped found these two groups: